Mapuche: Etymology

 Euler diagram of Mapuche ethnicities.
 Historical denominations no longer in use are shown with white fields.
 Groups that adopted Mapuche language and culture or that have partial Mapuche descent are shown in the periphery of the main magenta-colored field.

 Historically, the Spanish colonizers of South America referred to the Mapuche people as Araucanians (/ˌærɔːˈkeɪniənz/ ARR-aw-KAY-nee-ənz; araucanos).
 This term is now considered pejorative by some people.
 For others, the importance of the term Araucanian lies in the universality of the epic work La Araucana, written by Alonso de Ercilla, and the feats of that people in their long and interminable war against the Spanish Empire.
 The name is probably derived from the placename rag ko (Spanish Arauco), meaning "chalky/clayish water".
-The Quechua word awqa, meaning "rebel, enemy", is probably not the root of araucano.
+Although some have speculated a link with the Quechua word awqa, meaning "rebel" or "enemy", this is probably not the case.

 Scholars believe that the various Mapuche groups (Moluche, Williche, Pikunche, etc.) called themselves Reche during the early Spanish colonial period, due to what they referred to as their pure native blood, derived from re meaning "pure" and che meaning "people".

 The name Mapuche is used both to refer collectively to the Pikunche, Williche, and Moluche or Nguluche from Araucanía, at other times, exclusively to the Moluche or Nguluche from Araucanía.
 However, Mapuche is a relatively recent endonym meaning "People of the Earth" or "Children of the Land", with mapu meaning "earth" or "land", and che meaning "person".
 It is preferred as a term when referring to the people after the Arauco War.

 The Mapuche identify by the geography of their territories, such as: